 Do you know this feeling?
 Everywhere on the Internet, at work, on the subway, people are currently talking about how much money they have made with stocks in the last few months.
 Meanwhile, your portfolio has performed quite well but remains far from having 500 percent or even 1000 percent gainers.
-So why is everyone making more money with stocks than you or I?
+So why are people making more money with stocks than you or I?
 Well, let’s look closely here.
 There is a lot to suggest that you will still be successful in the long run, even if you think otherwise when you see the other investors’ results.

 Don’t get fooled by the numbers

 Numbers are numbers, aren’t they?
 Not really.
 As always in life, everything is relative.
 In fact, numbers, despite their objective nature, are often misleading.
 And many of the legendary stories about other investors’ stock gains quickly vanish into thin air when you take a closer look at the numbers.

 Don’t confuse book profits with real profits

 First of all, you should not confuse book profits with real profits.
 Book profits can go as fast as they come.
 Especially in bubble-like hypes, it isn’t easy to find the right exit and secure profits.
 Anyone who brags about their book profits is by no means sure that they will end up with those book profits as cash in their bank account.

 Just take Keith Patrick Gill as an example.
 He is also known as DeepFuckingValue/Roaring Kitty, who played a not-so unimportant role in the GameStop Short Squeeze Drama at the beginning of 2021.
 When the GameStop stock corrected, Keith Patrick Gill saw book losses of USD 15 million in just one day.
 So yeah, there might be people who are making more money with stocks than you do, and that in a short time, but that doesn’t necessarily mean that they see those gains as cash in their bank accounts.

 Don’t confuse the percentage gains with the absolute (book) profit